NicolasFlamel1/MWC-Pay-PHP-SDK/README.md

 composer require nicolasflamel/mwc-pay
 ```

 ### Usage
 After an `MwcPay` object has been created, it can be used to create payments, query the status of payments, and get the current price of MimbleWimble coin.

+A high level overview of a payment's life cycle when using this SDK consists of the following steps:
+1. The merchant creates a payment and gets the payment's URL from the response.
+2. The buyer sends MimbleWimble Coin to that URL.
+3. The merchant can optionally monitor the payment's status via the `getPaymentInfo` method, the `createPayment` method's `received_callback` parameter, the `createPayment` method's `confirmed_callback` parameter, and/or the `createPayment` method's `expired_callback` parameter.
+4. The payment's completed callback is ran once the payment achieves the desired number of on-chain confirmations.

-The following code briefly shows how to do those things.
+The following code briefly shows how to use this SDK.
 A more complete example with error checking is available [here](https://github.com/NicolasFlamel1/MWC-Pay-PHP-SDK/tree/master/example).
 ```
 <?php